Cancer Data Science Pulse

 Explore Clinical and Biological Data Online

 With so much data available, we’ve pulled together a list of links to data sets for common cancer types across some of our NCI Cancer Research Data Commons (CRDC) resources.
 Collectively, these resources offer access to more than one million files of experimental and clinical data from landmark NCI studies and other grantee projects.
-Clinical attributes are as follows:
+Some of the clinical attributes include:

 You can explore high-level trends in these data sets directly from the online portals or analyze the data with the library of robust computational tools provided through NCI’s Cloud Resources.